 All fee-paying CSU students are members of Associated Students of Colorado State University (ASCSU), the student governing body that advocates for student interests and welfare across the campus, city, state, and federal level.
 ASCSU serves as the direct student representation on multiple areas of campus such as the Board of Governors, Student Fee Review Board, and the Board of Student Organization Funding.
 ASCSU comprises three main branches: Legislative, Executive, and Judicial.
 Through these branches, different levels of representation exists to ensure that the student's voice is heard.
 ASCSU offers programs and services to all CSU students such as Ram Leadership Team, Grill the Buffs, and the For-Ever-Green shirt program.

 Students who have declared a major can contact their Dean’s Office in order to find out more about the College's Student Council and the leadership opportunities it may afford.
-Students who have not declared a major should contact the Center for Advising and Student Achievement to get information about the Undeclared Leadership Council.
+Students who have not declared a major should contact the Collaborative for Student Achievement for information about the Undeclared Leadership Council.